CUC-Chen/CUC-Chen.github.io/_pages/about.md

 My research focuses on two primary areas:
 * **Deep Generative Models**: I work on diffusion models and autoregressive models, with a focus on controllable generation and editing.
 I'm particularly interested in transformer-based architectures like DiT and video generation techniques aligned with physical principles.
-* **Large Language Models**: My research includes LLM alignment and efficient fine-tuning approaches, especially LoRA-based techniques for personalized model customization while maintaining alignment with human values.
+* **Vision-Language Models**: My research includes VLM alignment and efficient fine-tuning approaches, especially LoRA-based techniques for multimodal model customization while maintaining cross-modal alignment between visual and textual representations.

 # 🔥 News
 - *2024.12*: &nbsp;🎉🎉 Excited to announce my first published work!
 Our paper "Exploring Kolmogorov-Arnold networks for realistic image sharpness assessment" has been accepted by ICASSP 2025!